Unboxed-Software/solana-course/content/non-transferable-token.md

 }
 ```

 Now run `npm start`.
-Our source account has been created with 1 non-transferable token.
+Our source account has been created with one non-transferable token.

-### 4. Create a destination account
+### 4. Attempt to transfer a non-tranferable token
 In `src/index.ts`, we will create a destination account and try to transfer the non-transferable token to this account.

 ```ts